nodejs/node/doc/api/http.md

 call this function will throw an `Error`.
 Thus, it disabled the pipe method it inherits from `Stream`.

-User should not call this function directly.
+The User should not call this function directly.

 ### `outgoingMessage.removeHeader()`
 <!-- YAML